 - Partial solutions

 - Analyze your content.
 If you have identified the issues your customers are trying to solve most commonly, design linked content paths that guide customers to solving those issues.
 If necessary, create new content to fill in missing steps.
-Your self-service content should have the following characteristics:
+Self-service content should have the following characteristics:

-Allow agents to access your self-service content via your CRM
+Allow agents to access self-service content via your CRM

 The benefits of an effective self-service strategy extend beyond your customers.
-If you integrate help content into your ticketing system, your support agents will reap the benefits of immediate access to solutions.
+If you integrate help content into your ticketing system, your support agents will benefit from efficient access to solutions.